USA’s Ebola Funding Reaches $158 Million Dollars

 United States is the largest country donor to the Ebola response effort in Africa

-The U.S. Agency for International Development (USAID) announced it is providing $21 million dollars in additional humanitarian assistance to help end the ongoing Ebola Zaire virus outbreak in the Democratic Republic of Congo (DRC).
+The U.S. Agency for International Development (USAID) announced it is providing $21 million in additional humanitarian assistance to help end the ongoing Ebola Zaire virus outbreak in the Democratic Republic of Congo (DRC).

-This announcement on September 4, 2019, said ‘this increases the total USAID funding for the Ebola response efforts to nearly $158 million dollars since August 2018.’
+This announcement on September 4, 2019, said ‘this increases the total USAID funding for the Ebola response efforts to nearly $158 million since August 2018.’

 The new funding is in addition to contributions from other U.S. Government Departments and Agencies and the U.S. private sector.